 For example, every dollar you use on software development is a dollar that is not being used on marketing, advertising, or content production.

-And all these extra resources can be used in other places where they are crucial for the survival of the entire SaaS project.
+And all these extra resources can be used in other places where they are crucial for the survival and growth of the entire SaaS project.
 A place like an online promotion that is used for customer acquisition.

 Because no matter how good your software product really is, if no one hears about it, it will never succeed.

 The development cost was just one example, though.
 What if you combined all the cost reductions achieved through low-code technology…

-…and put them all towards product promotion?
+…and put them all toward product promotion?